sergei-mironov/rm2env/README.md

    step typically has to be performed once after every remarkable update.
 3. [rmpull.sh](./sh/rmpull.sh) pulls the whole `xochitl`
-   folder from Remarkable device to the host using the `rsync` tool. `rmpull.sh` removes all extra files that don't present on the tablet.
+   folder from Remarkable device to the host using the `rsync` tool. `rmpull.sh` removes all extra files on the Host that don't present on the tablet.
 4. Modify the Host-version of `xochitl`, such as:
    - [rmls.sh](./sh/rmls.sh) Lists the folder's content
    - [rmfind.sh](./sh/rmfind.sh) Gets the document UUID by name